 Kathy is a graduate of Blue Heron’s 2010 Yoga Teacher Training program.
 Kathy enjoys sharing her love of yoga with others and inspiring others to greater well-being.

 Sarah, RYT 200, has been a student of yoga since 2000.
 Based in deep appreciation for the transformative power of yoga in the midst of life’s adventure, her classes are infused joy, sensitivity and empowerment.
 She is a graduate of the Willow Street Yoga Center Teacher Training Program and continues to study the art of Anusara yoga with multiple teachers.
 Sarah counts her two amazing kids as her greatest teachers.

-Janet is committed to helping individuals stay active, healthy, and participating in life.
-Janet has been practicing and teaching Pilates in the area for over five years and brings her experience as a personal trainer and fitness coach into her classes.
-She received her certification from the Pilates Institute of America and has continued her studies of Pilates through workshops and seminars.
-Her background in working with physical and occupational therapists has deepened her understanding of safe and effective movement therapies.
+Janet has been practicing and teaching Pilates since 2006 and brings her experience as a personal trainer and fitness coach into her classes.
+She received her certification from the Pilates Institute of America and has continued her studies of Pilates by attending various trainings and workshops.
+It is Janet’s passion to help others achieve a strong, lean and balanced body.